 Traveling with your students is one of the most important things you can do as an educator.
 An educational travel experience not only enables students to put into practice the concepts they’ve learned in the classroom, but it also challenges them to step outside their comfort zones and helps them develop skills, habits, and mindsets closely associated with future success.

 Students who travel with their teachers and peers report feeling happier and more engaged at school.
 They also perform better academically and interpersonally than their peers.
-According to a recent study students who travel:
+According to results from the survey, ‘Travel Improves Educational Attainment & Future Success” students who travel:

 - Are more engaged—80% thought educational travel sparked greater interest in what they were learning in school.